-34 Fun Things To Do in Melbourne with Kids [in 2023]
+36 Fun Things To Do in Melbourne with Kids in 2024

-Melbourne is known for its live music scene, its amazing restaurants and its nightlife.
 But you don’t have to leave the kids at home to enjoy this city.
-There are lots of things to do in Melbourne with kids if you just have a look around.
+There are TONNES of things to do in Melbourne with kids.
 And parents will probably end up enjoying most, if not all, of them as well.
+So it’s a win-win.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).